Gipetto/site/projects/post-password-token.md

 #### The Details

 The encoded tokens are made by taking the post-name and post-password and encoding them together.
-The plugin's admin page also allows you to create a &#8220;salt&#8221;, or a unique key that makes the resulting encoded token more secure.
+The plugin's admin page also allows you to create a "salt", or a unique key that makes the resulting encoded token more secure.
 Please note that once the salt option is set, changing it will change the secret urls for all posts.
 Unless you want to invalidate all of your old secret urls, it is recommended that you set the salt and leave it.

 #### Frequently Asked Questions